Enabling hybrid ways of making within Scottish contemporary design

 An Aural Textiles project sponsored by The Royal Society of Edinburgh

-Our team of twelve practitioners have been working away at recording sounds, creating spectrograms, and experimenting on collaborative forms of making.
+Our team of eleven practitioners have been working away at recording sounds, creating spectrograms, and experimenting on collaborative forms of making.
 Each of them comes with their own skills, perceptions, and unique interpretations of the landscape they inhabit.
 Their thoughts and work are shared in the blog.

 As for us, team #auraltextiles met by chance one day and – through their shared super-power of conversation – discovered a passion for textile pattern design from data sources.
 George is an assistant professor of design at Heriot-Watt University's School of Textiles and Design with a backround that runs from heritage and architecture to landscapes and practice.
 Lynne is an artisan textile designer and creator, who’s a trained scientist working at the intersection of art and science.